5 misconceptions about sledding

 Myth 2: "Tobogganing requires no skill".

-Is that so?
+Yes?
 But a little more than just sitting on the couch.
-Tobogganing requires mastery of speed and trajectory, especially on the winding toboggan runs of ski resorts.
-For children and adults alike, sledging therefore requiresbalance and a certain ability to react, especially if you practice rail sledding or sledding on specific slopes.
+Tobogganing requires a mastery of **speed** and **trajectory**, especially on the winding toboggan runs of ski resorts.
+For children and adults alike, sledging therefore requires balance and a certain ability to **reaction**, especially if you practice rail sledding or sledding on specific tracks.
+As for the sport of sledding, it demands a high level of skill and mastery.
+Tobogganers must have **excellent body control, good coordination,** and the ability to make **decisions quickly** at high speed.

 Myth 3: "Tobogganing is less sporty than skiing".